isugimpy/nyxipedia/content/music/soliloquy/just-another-of-my-glitches.md

 {{< lyrics >}}
 If you see me crying, call an ambulance
 A doll ambulance, to be exact
-Because pretty dollys don't have a chance
+Because pretty dollies don't have a chance
 At a hospital with the human boys
 They belong with the other toys